woocommerce/woosidebars/readme.txt

 == Screenshots ==

+1. The list of custom widget areas.
-1. Adding a custom widget area.
+2. Adding a custom widget area.

 == Upgrade Notice ==